pedalferrous/analytic-script/README.md

          be aware these results are not directly commensurable with non blackbody results, as overall scale is arbitrary.
       *  `angles` is a non weighted list in **RADIANS**
-  * fundamental constants are defined
+  * Fundamental non-user-mutable constants are defined
-  * main stack is defined, comprising layers, each a `film` data type defined early in code (a named tuple).
-A `stack` is simply a list of `film`s, and only one `stack` may currently be run at a time (although alterations to code would not make the sequential run of `stack`s difficult.
+  * Main stack is defined, comprising layers, each a `film` data type defined early in code (a named tuple).
+A `stack` is simply a list of `film`s, and only one `stack` may currently be run at a time (although alterations to code would not make queuing, or the sequential run of `stack`s, difficult.
 Film options are:
-      * `layer` : generic name of layer, do not worry about this.
+      * `layer` : generic name of layer; do not worry about this.
       * `depth` : depth in nm of said layer, integer or float.
       * `index` : index of refraction, either constant, name of external file or Drude parameters defined earlier in code (currently only